quillchat/Butter/README.md

 ### Multiple Window Apps

-If your app supports multiple windows, it is necessary to specify the window scene on which the toast should appear.
-You would typically do this by deriving the window scene from the current view:
+If your app supports multiple windows, you can specify the window scene on which the toast should appear.
+If the toast should appear over a particular view:

 ```swift
 Butter.enqueue(.init(title: "Toast"), on: view.window.windowScene)
 ```

-If a window scene isn't specified, Butter wil use the first connected window scene.
+If a window scene isn't specified, the toast will appear over the foreground active window scene.